MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Copy policies

 > [!NOTE]
-> This option is gradually rolling out to tenants.
-It is also in preview and subject to change.
+> This option is in preview and subject to change.

 After you have migrated your labels, you can select an option to copy policies.
 If you select this option, a one-time copy of your policies with their [policy settings](configure-policy-settings.md) and any [advanced client settings](./rms-client/client-admin-guide-customizations.md#available-advanced-client-settings) is sent to the admin center where you manage your labels: Office 365 Security & Compliance Center, Microsoft 365 security center, Microsoft 365 compliance center.